Makena-Wambui/alx-higher_level_programming/0x02-python-import_modules/README.md

 the word calculator_1 should be used only once in your file You are not allowed to use * for importing or __import__ Your code should not be executed when imported

+6.
+Write a program that imports the variable a from the file variable_load_5.py and prints its value.

+You are not allowed to use * for importing or __import__ Your code should not be executed when imported